Implicit Counterfactual Data Augmentation for Robust Learning: Experiments

-\textbf{Results.} Table~\ref{table4} and Table~\ref{table5} report the results of CIFAR data with flip and uniform noise, respectively.
-ICDA notably surpasses all competitor approaches including robust loss functions and the class-level implicit data augmentation approaches.
+\textbf{Results.} Table~\ref{table4} reports the results of CIFAR data with flip and uniform noise, respectively.
+ICDA notably surpasses all competitor approaches, including robust loss functions and the class-level implicit data augmentation approaches.
 Besides, Meta-ICDA achieves state-of-the-art performance compared with other meta-learning-based manners, manifesting that our proposed method can effectively improve the generalization and robustness of models on noisy data.